by Michael Botur

 ‘Erotic thrillers is what,’ Si said, and upended his satchel, tipping a pile of racy books onto the floor.
 ‘My dear comrades: let us begin.’

 The first step in our plot was a day of reading.
 We lay on the couch, on our beds, on the floor.
 Harriet put her head on Si’s stomach; Todd draped his legs over all of us.
-We gorged on erotica til we could predict the plots of entire books without even opening the covers.
+We gorged on erotica till we could predict the narratives of entire books without even opening the covers.

-The second plot point was to have Todd lay out the erotic highlights of our story – the characters shuddering passionately in a lain-back seat in the car park outside the movies; an episode in which the characters make love in the video screening booth within an adult DVD store; the characters turning a massage into a saga of anal exploration.
-Si produced A1 poster paper and drew a narrative arc across it.
+The second step was to have Todd lay out the erotic highlights of the story we were going to write – the characters shuddering passionately in a lain-back seat in the car park outside the movies; an episode in which the characters make love in the video screening booth within an adult DVD store; the characters turning a massage into a saga of anal exploration.
+Si produced A1 poster paper and drew a story structure plan across it.
 Todd cried and bit his fingernails and stormed out of the room twice, but returned to circle locations across the narrative layout where his sexy scenes would be inserted.
 He’d fucked more than any of us.
-The sex scenes were his domain.
+Sex scenes were his domain.

 Harriet, who’d been deemed our typist, had won a novella-writing competition at age 8; she’d come runner up in the National Scrabble Championship at age 11.
 Harriet had the nimblest fingers and the highest levels of nervous energy.
 We could blurt out words and she’d type as fast as we talked.

-We ended the book at 70,000 words and kicked back, slumped against the wall, smiling and toasting with thimbles of Turkish coffee while our brute-of-a-flatmate screamed at us.
+We ended the book at 70,000 words and kicked back, slumped against the headboard, smiling and toasting with thimbles of Turkish coffee while our brute-of-a-flatmate screamed through the wall.

 We’d hit our target.
-With an epilogue, which Todd promised to write within the day and email to Harriet to splice into the manuscript, we would have our manuscript complete very soon.
+With an epilogue, which Todd promised to write within the day, we would have our manuscript complete very soon.
 The only thing we didn’t have was consensus as to whose name should take attribution.

-‘He can’t know it was us,’ Harriet said, nervously fingering her blisterpack of Paxil, ‘We have John performing cunnilingus on his mother… that might, y’know… aggravate him.’
+‘He can’t know it was us,’ Harriet said, nervously fingering her blisterpack of Seroquel, ‘We have John performing cunnilingus on his mother… that might, y’know… aggravate him.’

 ‘Lust, that’s our author, a Mizz Lust,’ Si said, holding his fingertip in the air.
-‘A first name’s all that’s missing.’
+‘A first name is all that’s missing.’